talkohavy/guides/docs/programming/helm.md

 Helm installs **charts** into Kubernetes, creating a new **release** for each installation.
 And to find new charts, you can search Helm chart **repositories**.

 helm show values

+---

+## **4. What is helm?**

+**Helm** is a **package manager** for **kubernetes**, that makes it easy to take applications and services that are highly repeatable or get used in a lot of different scenarios and it makes it easier to deploy them to a typical kubernetes cluster. chart = template
+Your chart is going to consist of all the files that you're going to be template'ing here.
+Helm talks to a component that needs to be installed on your kubernetes cluster called **Tiller**.
+Tiller is basically just the server-side component of helm.
+It's gonna take the commands you've sent with helm client, and turn it into something that your kubernetes cluster will understand.
+Now, this becomes extra useful when you wanna doo things like "upgrade to a new configuration" or "rollback to an older version".
+What Helm will also give you is that it actually keeps a version history for you of different configurations you've sent over the wire with help, so you can rollback to the last known working configuration whenever you want to.
+Good things to template:

+- the `namespace`
+- the `selector` name
+- the `image`:
+  - its `name`
+  - its `tag`
+- the `configmap.name`
+  Create a NOTES.txt file, which outputs to the user on every upgrade command.
+  This file could also be templated.
+  You can create 1 values.yaml file for production and one for development.